 SDS: Safety Data Sheet.
 Contains information on chemicals, including composition, potential hazards, and safe use instructions.

-Sealer or Sealing Agent: An agent necessary for porous models before using as a mold template.
-Or use it for porous inclusions that will take up moisture stains when placed into resin.
+Sealer or Sealing Agent: Use it for porous inclusions that will take up moisture stains when placed into resin.

 ⭐️ BONUS: How to seal paper for resin.